stephanebachelier/commando/README.md

 ## What's in

+ * command launchers:
+    * `default`, which use a function as a command,
- * command launcher which wraps your command in a promise
+    * `promise`, which wraps your command in a promise
  * command pool which basically create a map between event and commands

 ## Version